 The whole family will enjoy a visit "down on the farm" to find the perfect pumpkin, along with fresh apples, Indian corn, gourds and other fall bounty.

-Boyd 's Orchard in Versailles is famous for its apple cider and pumpkins.
+Eckert's Boyd Orchard in Versailles is famous for its apple cider and pumpkins.
 (859) 873-3097.
 At Bi-Water Farm & Greenhouse, tackle a five-acre corn maze, hop on a hayride, walk through the haunted farm house, visit the Enchanted Barnyard or take a train ride around the farm.
 (502) 863-3676.
 Evans Orchard always has fabulous family fun in the fall, which sometimes involves a pumpkin throwing contest.
 (502) 863-2255.

 Take a gorge-eous train ride.